Rob--W/cors-anywhere/README.md

 part of the proxied URI is optional, and defaults to "http".
 If port 443 is specified, the protocol defaults to "https".

-This package does not put any restrictions on the http methods or headers, except for cookies.
+This package does not put any restrictions on the http headers, except for cookies.
 Requesting [user credentials](http://www.w3.org/TR/cors/#user-credentials) is disallowed.
 The app can be configured to require a header for proxying a request, for example to avoid a direct visit from the browser.